ChimeHQ/Neon/README.md

 Many of these support versionable content.
 If you are working with a backing store structure that supports efficient versioning, like a [piece table](https://en.wikipedia.org/wiki/Piece_table), expressing this to RangeState can improve its efficiency.

 It might be surprising to see that `RangeValidator` and `RangeProcessor` are marked `@MainActor`.
-Right now, I have found no way to both express the hybrid sync/async functionality while also not being tied to a global actor.
+Right now, I have found no way to both support the hybrid sync/async functionality while also not being tied to a global actor.
 I think this is the most resonable trade-off, but I would very much like to lift this restriction.
 If you have ideas, I'd love to hear them.

 ### TreeSitterClient